The Traveling School's Fall Semester to Southern Africa

 About Program

-In the fall semester, we travel through South Africa, exploring the diverse cultures and lasting effects of apartheid by talking with freedom fighters and community members, visiting Mandela’s birthplace, museums and monuments.
-We continue northward to the sand dunes of Namibia.
+In the fall semester, we travel through Zambia, Botswana, Namibia, and South Africa.
+We experience diverse cultures and investigate the lasting effects of apartheid by talking with freedom fighters and community members, visiting Mandela’s birthplace, museums and monuments.
+We explore the sand dunes of Namibia.
 River guides, diamond miners and local villagers educate us about the diamond industry – from discovery of ore to shining gems on a ring.
-Students observe African animals in National Parks, study their behaviors and visit desert and marine ecosystems.
+Students observe African animals in national parks, study their behaviors and visit desert and marine ecosystems.
 In Botswana, students are poled by Tswana guides on the Okavango Delta in traditional makoro canoes.
-Throughout the semester we camp under the stars, along rivers and on huge boulders in the desert.
-We rock climb, listen to African drums in ancient villages, help with service projects, learn to surf and tandem kayak on the Orange River.
+We collaborate with local student groups, read Africa literature, and study the environments through which we travel.
+Throughout the semester we camp under the stars, along rivers, and on huge boulders in the desert.

 Video and Photos